A Time-Space Trade-off for Computing the k-Visibility Region of a Point in a Polygon: Time-Space Trade-Offs

-\begin{lemma} Given a read-only array $A$ of size $n$ and $O(s)$ additional workspace, there is an algorithm that finds the $k^{th}$ smallest element in $A$ in $O(\lceil k/s\rceil n)$ time. \end{lemma} \begin{proof} In the first step, apply Lemma~\ref{s-smallest} to find the first batch of $s$ smallest elements in $A$ and insert them into workspace memory in $O(n)$ time.
-If $k<s$ select the $k^{th}$ smallest element in memory in $O(s)$ time; otherwise, find the largest element in memory.
-In the next step, find the $(k-s)^{th}$ smallest element among those which are larger than the largest element of the previous batch.
-Generally, in step $i$ apply Lemma~\ref{s-smallest} to find the $i^{th}$ batch of $s$ smallest elements of $A$ and insert them into memory.
-If $k<i\cdot s$ select the $(k-(i-1)s)^{th}$ smallest element in memory in $O(s)$ time; otherwise, find the largest element in memory and repeat.
-The element being sought is in the $\lceil k/s\rceil^{th}$ batch of $s$ smallest elements; therefore, we can find the $k^{th}$ smallest element of $A$ in $O(\lceil k/s\rceil n)$ time using $O(s)$ workspace. \end{proof}
+\begin{lem} Suppose we are given a read-only array $A$ with $n$ elements from a totally ordered universe and a number $k \in \{1, \dots, n - 1\}$.
+For any given parameter $s \in \{1, \dots, n\}$, there is an algorithm that runs in $O\big(\lceil k/s\rceil n\big)$ time and uses $O(s)$ words of workspace and that finds the $k^\text{th}$ smallest element in $A$. \end{lem} \begin{proof} We again process the elements of $A$ in batches.
+In the first step, we apply Lemma~\ref{lem:s-smallest} to find the first batch with the $s$ smallest elements in $A$ and to put it into our workspace.
+This needs $O(n)$ time and $O(s)$ words of workspace.
+If $k \leq s$, we select the $k^\text{th}$ smallest element in the workspace in $O(s)$ time; otherwise, we find the largest element $x$ in the workspace, and we apply Lemma~\ref{lem:s-smallest} to find the set of $s$ elements following $x$.
+In step $i$, we apply Lemma~\ref{lem:s-smallest} to find the $i^\text{th}$ batch of $s$ elements in the sorted order of $A$ and to insert this set of elements into the workspace.
+If $k \leq i\cdot s$, we select the $(k-(i-1)s)^\text{th}$ smallest element in the workspace in $O(s)$ time and we output it; otherwise, we find the largest element in the workspace and we continue.
+The element being sought is in the $\lceil k/s\rceil^\text{th}$ batch.
+Therefore, we can find it in $O\big(\lceil k/s\rceil n\big)$ time using $O(s)$ words of workspace. \end{proof}

-In addition to our algorithm in Lemma~\ref{k-selection} there are several other results on the selection problem in the read-only model, some of which are included in Table 1 of \cite{chan2014selection}.
-There is a $O(n\log{\log_s{n}})$ expected time randomized algorithm for selection problem using $O(s)$ workspace in the read-only model~\cite{chan2010comparison, munro1996selection}.
-Depending on $k$, $s$ and $n$ we choose the latter algorithm or the algorithm of Lemma~\ref{k-selection}.
-In conclusion, $k$-selection in the read-only model using $O(s)$ workspace can be done in $O(\min \{kn/s, n\log{\log_s{n}}\})$ expected time.
-Next we describe how to apply Lemmas~\ref{s-smallest} and~\ref{k-selection}.
+In addition to the simple algorithm in Lemma~\ref{lem:k-selection}, there are several other results on selection in the read-only model; see Table~1 of \cite{chan2014selection}.
+In particular, there is a $O(n\log{\log_s{n}})$ expected time randomized algorithm for selection using $O(s)$ words of workspace in the limited workspace model~\cite{chan2010comparison,munro1996selection}.
+Depending on $k$, $s$, and $n$, we will choose the latter algorithm or the algorithm that we presented in Lemma~\ref{lem:k-selection}.
+In conclusion, the running time of selection in the limited workspace model using $O(s)$ words of workspace, denoted by $T_\text{selection}$, is $O(\min \{\lceil k/s\rceil n, n\log{\log_s{n}}\})$ expected time.